-If you are confronting anemia, are pregnant, or aren’t eating a diverse diet, here are some ways to boost your iron levels:
+If you are suffer from anemia, are pregnant, or aren’t eating a diverse diet, here are some ways to boost your iron levels:

-- Eat more iron-rich plant foods (See list below)
+- Eat more iron-rich plant foods (See the list in the following section).

 - Avoid drinking caffeine with meals